-Usage of the Organizational Chart Diagram Ribbon: Design > Diagram > Add > Strategic Modeling > Org Chart Browser window Toolbar : New Diagram icon > Strategic Modeling > Org Chart Browser window context menu | Add Diagram... > Strategic Modeling > Org Chart
+Where to find the Organization al Chart Diagram

+Ribbon: Design > Diagram > Add >

+Strategic Modeling > Org Chart

+Browser window Toolbar: New

+Diagram icon > Strategic Modeling > Org Chart

+Browser window context menu | Add Diagram... > Strategic Modeling > Org Chart

+Usage of the Organization al Chart

-The Organizational Chart can be used to create any type of chart, including a Functionally Orientated, Market Orientated or Matrix Model chart.
+The Organizational Chart can be used to create any type of chart, including a Functionally Orientated, Market Diagram Orientated or Matrix Model chart.
 A number of charts could be created, representing different current and future states of the enterprise.

-Options for the Organizational Chart Diagram

-Apart from the relationships that represent reporting lines in the Organizational Chart, Business Analysts can also add relationships of authority, influence, and communication, which might not overlay the reporting lines.
+Options for the Organization al Chart Diagram Apart from the relationships that represent reporting lines in the Organizational Chart, Business Analysts can also add relationships of authority, influence, and communication, which might not overlay the reporting lines.
 These additional lines can be modeled using named Associations and stereotyped if required.